levylabpitt/recipes/README.md

 ### 2. Device Runs (`devices/` directory)

 These are **specific instances** where you used a recipe to make a device.
-Each device run:
+Device runs come in two types:

+**Full documentation** (when trying something new):
 - References a base recipe
-- Documents what you changed (if anything)
+- Documents all adaptations and changes
-- Tracks your process notes and results
+- Tracks process notes and results
 - Stores related files (GDS patterns, images, data)
+- Can become a template for future similar devices

+**Diff documentation** (when building on an existing device):
+- Single markdown file (~20 lines)
+- Points to a previous device as template
+- Documents only what's different
+- Still links to results and files

-**Example**: `devices/2025-01-10-graphene-albn-ti-au/` documents using the Ti/Au standard recipe with an AlBN substrate instead of Si/SiO2.
+**Example (full)**: `devices/2025-01-10-graphene-albn-ti-au/` documents the first Ti/Au contacts on AlBN substrate - becomes the template for future AlBN devices.

+**Example (diff)**: `devices/2025-01-11-graphene-albn-cr-au.md` uses the above as template but with Cr/Au instead of Ti/Au.

 ### 3. Instruments (`instruments/` directory)